aws-samples/amazon-eks-security-immersion-day/content/8-infrastructure-security/1-bottlerocket-security-features-amazon-eks/3-explore-bootstrap-containers/index.en.md

 ---
-title : "Exploring Bootstrap Containers" weight : 23
+title: "Exploring Bootstrap Containers"
+weight: 23
 ---

 In this section of the workshop, you will explore [Bootstrap Containers](https://bottlerocket.dev/en/os/latest/#/concepts/bootstrap-containers/).
 You will create a directory using bootstrap container and find it in the admin container.